ml-kem/mmcipher-artifact/README.md

 used for security parameter selection (computation of lattice parameter sets and decryption failure probabilities).

-We also provide an attack demonstration against the [Oracle-LWE based mmPKE published in ASIACRYPT 2025](https://eprint.iacr.org/2025/1655) discussed in Appendix B.
+The artifact also contains a cryptanalytic attack demonstration against the [Oracle-LWE based mmPKE published in ASIACRYPT 2025](https://eprint.iacr.org/2025/1655) discussed in Appendix B of our work.

 ##  Directory Structure